-Safety and Health Insurance Advice for Austria Travel
+Safety and Travel Insurance Advice for Visitors to Austria

 Austria evokes decadent pastries, evenings at the opera, and twirling among green hills like The Sound of Music.
 It’s perfectly positioned for visitors keen to experience European life.
 And it’s a beautiful country, with superb health care.
-But that doesn’t mean there is nothing for expats and travelers to be concerned about.
-Here’s what you need to know about safety and health insurance for Austria travel.
+But that doesn’t mean there is nothing for travelers to be concerned about.
+Here’s what you need to know about safety and Austrian travel insurance for visitors to Austria.

 Health Concerns for Foreigners in Austria

 Tick-borne illnesses are a serious problem in some regions of Austria.
 Long sleeve shirts and trousers offer hikers sun and mosquito protection.
 They are also a reassuring barrier against encephalitis and Lyme disease-carrying ticks.